 Oh, that’s what the glove are for…

 Another thing sharks like is current and lots of it.
-We all scrambled to find a chunk of rock to hold on to so that we could maintain our positions and not get swept away by the wicked current.
+During most dives, we all scrambled to find a chunk of rock to hold on to so that we could maintain our positions and not get swept away by the wicked current.
 We can tell you that we were very glad we had gloves on to prevent the sharp rock and coral from cutting our hands to shreds as we held on tight.
 We were also glad that everyone who dives with Undersea Hunter is given a small emergency pack which contains a GPS device which would allow the Argo’s captain to quickly and accurately find you if you did get swept away.

 Then it happened.
-First one then dozens of hammerhead emerged out of the deep blue.
+First one then dozens of hammerheads emerged out of the deep blue.
 They were above us, below us and right in front of us slowly cruising in lazy laps around the submerged base of Dirty Rock (bits of which we were all still clinging to).

 The hammerheads weren’t exactly scared of us but they weren’t happy to see us either.
 Despite our efforts to duck behind the rocks we were clinging to and peer discretely at the hammerheads, they would spot us (or our bubbles) sooner or later and dart off as if we’d just poked them in the nose.
 A few bolder hammerheads waited until the very, very last minute to dart away, as if they were as curious about us as we were about them.